Small cancellation theory over Burnside groups: Introduction

 We explain why the critical exponent $n_p$ in \autoref{res: main theo - classical} only depends on $p$.
 The hyperbolicity constant of Gruber and Sisto's space $\dot X$ is uniform, i.e. independent of the specific $C'(1/6)$-presentation $\pres SR$.
 Our proof shows that the acylindricity parameters for the action of $G$ on $\dot X$ only depend on the number $p$ that provides the bound on powers appearing as subwords of relators.
 Finally, the critical exponent given by Coulon's theorem only depends on the those parameters.
 In other words, the uniform control on powers appearing as subwords of elements of $R$, i.e.\ the degree of transversality to the Burnside relators, has a very strong geometric interpretation in term of the action of $G$ on $\dot X$, which gives us the desired control on $n_p$.

-\paragraph{Outline of the article.} In \autoref{sec: main results} we state the main results of the article and give a proof of the applications exposed in the introduction. \autoref{sec: hyperbolic} reviews some basic facts about hyperbolic geometry and acylindrical actions on hyperbolic spaces. \autoref{sec: acylindrical to burnside} is devoted to the second step of the aforementioned strategy.
+\paragraph{Outline of the article.} In \autoref{sec: main results} we state the main results of the article and give a proof of the applications presented in the introduction. \autoref{sec: hyperbolic} reviews some basic facts about hyperbolic geometry and acylindrical actions on hyperbolic spaces. \autoref{sec: acylindrical to burnside} is devoted to the second step of the aforementioned strategy.
 We explain how given a group $G$ acting acylindrically on a hyperbolic space $X$, we can turn $G$ into a periodic group with exponent $n$.
 In particular we highlight the fact that the exponent $n$ does not depend on the group $G$, but only on the parameters of the acylindrical action.
 In \autoref{sec: sc to acylindrical} we show that a group $G$ statisfying a suitable small cancellation condition acts acylindrically on its hyperbolic coned-off Cayley graph.
 Moreover we explain how the parameters of this action are related to those of our small cancellation assumption.
 The final section provides the proofs of the main theorems stated in \autoref{sec: main results} using the results of \autoref{sec: acylindrical to burnside} and \autoref{sec: sc to acylindrical}.

 \paragraph{Acknowledgement.} This material uses work supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the fall 2016 semester.
 The authors acknowledge the support of the Newton Institute for Mathematical Sciences in Cambridge, United Kingdom, during the spring 2017 program \emph{Non-positive curvature: group actions and cohomology}.
 This work is partially supported by EPSRC Grant Number EP/K032208/1.
 The authors were also supported by the Swiss-French Grant PHC Germaine de Staël 2016 - 35033TB.
 The first author acknowledges support from the Agence Nationale de la Recherche under Grant Dagger ANR-16-CE40-0006-01.
 The second author acknowledges support from the Swiss National Science Foundation Professorship FN PP00P2-144681/1.
+The authors thank for the referees for many useful comments and corrections